-Pleurodesis is a palliative surgical procedure that is administered for pleural mesothelioma patients experiencing breathing difficulties caused by pleural effusions, or fluid buildup in the lungs.
-The surgery closes the space within the pleural cavity where excess fluid was accumulating.
+Pleurodesis is a palliative surgical procedure that is administered for pleural mesothelioma patients experiencing breathing difficulties caused by pleural effusions, or fluid buildup around the lungs.
+The surgery closes the space within the pleural cavity where excess fluid accumulates.

-Pleural effusions are a common symptom of malignant pleural mesothelioma, occurring in about 80 – 95% of patients at diagnosis.
+Pleural effusions are a common finding and cause of symptoms in malignant pleural mesothelioma, occurring in about 80 – 95% of patients at diagnosis.
 A pleurodesis is a surgical procedure used to alleviate uncomfortable symptoms caused by the fluid buildup within the chest cavity.
 The procedure involves closing the space to eliminate the potential for future fluid accumulation.
 A pleurodesis may be completed chemically, mechanically or with a rapid procedure depending on a patient’s individual case.

 How Pleurodesis Treats Mesothelioma

 A pleurodesis is a palliative treatment for mesothelioma patients experiencing pleural effusions.
 Undergoing a pleurodesis does not improve survival rates and has no curative capabilities.
 However, the treatment does improve a patient’s overall quality of life by alleviating symptoms caused by the buildup of fluid.